dentonescu/cv-samples/README.md

 Check back regularly — new samples will be added and existing ones improved as the gallery evolves.

 ## Upcoming work
-- **pkixwebadm**: finish the HTTP app foundation slice—wire the ingestion APIs, add UI validation/feedback, and land CSRF + server-side MIME checks before circling back to container packaging.
+- **pkixwebadm**: extend the new security scaffolding with live ingestion APIs, add UI validation/feedback, and land CSRF + server-side MIME checks before circling back to container packaging.
 - **WiFiEqu**: prototype the Windows worker that mirrors the Linux API, factor shared DTO/config plumbing into a reusable C# library, and round out the Docker Compose story with health checks and metrics before pursuing CI/CD builds.
-- **Terraglean**: spike a Spring Boot REST service backed by lightweight JDBC persistence, then layer unit/integration coverage and Gradle build tooling ahead of a possible React/Angular dashboard.
+- **Terraglean**: now tracked in [docs/terraglean.md](docs/terraglean.md); once WiFiEqu stabilises, kick off the Spring Boot/Micronaut service spike, persistence plan, and UI exploration documented there.
 - **Portfolio glue**: continue aligning DevOps expectations—multi-language builds, container images, and cross-project Compose entries—so each sample can graduate from `_private_staging` once the future work above solidifies.

+## Research incubator: prng-tools
+`prng-tools` is a long-horizon lab for studying pseudorandom number generators (PRNGs), entropy sources, and cryptographically secure randomness across languages and optional hardware.
+The motivation is simple curiosity: how random are the stock generators in C, Python, Java, C#, Rust, etc., how does their “secure” API behave across platforms, and how do we quantify and visualise those differences reproducibly?
+The project will live inside this repo once the early prototypes settle; for now this README captures the intent and [docs/future_work.md](docs/future_work.md) holds the deeper roadmap.